Mary Rand: Athletics career

-At 17, Rand set a British record of 4,046 points in the pentathlon.
-She was selected for England and won a silver medal in the 1958 Commonwealth Games the long jump and came fifth in the high jump.
-One month later she came seventh in the European pentathlon championship.
+Aged 17, she set a British record of 4,046 points in the Pentathlon.
+She was selected for England and won a silver medal in the 1958 Commonwealth Games for the long jump and came fifth in the high jump.
+One month later, she came seventh in the European pentathlon championship.

 In the 1960 Olympics in Rome, she set a British record of 6.33 m in the qualifying round of the long jump, which if repeated, would have won a silver in the final.
-In the final she fouled two of the three jumps and finished ninth.
-She also finished fourth in the 80 m hurdles.
-She won a bronze medal in the European championship long jump in 1962.
+In the final, she fouled two of the three jumps and finished ninth.
+She also finished fourth in the 80 metres hurdles.
+She won a bronze medal in the European championship long jump in 1962, four months after giving birth to her daughter.

 At the 1964 Olympics in Tokyo, Rand set an Olympic record in the long jump in the qualifying rounds, jumping 6.52 m.
-In the final she beat the favourite, world record holder Tatyana Schelkanova of the USSR and Poland's Irena Kirszenstein.
+In the final she beat the favourites, world record holder Tatyana Schelkanova of the USSR and Poland's Irena Kirszenstein.
 Her first jump of 6.59m was a British record.
 However, in the fifth round, on a wet runway with a headwind of 1.6 metres a second, she broke the world record, leaping 6.76 m to take gold.
-Her record lasted four years until it was broken at altitude by Viorica Viscopoleanu in the Mexico City Olympics.
+Her record lasted four years until it was broken at altitude by Viorica Viscopoleanu in the 1968 Mexico City Olympics.

-Rand won the silver medal in the pentathlon, her 5,035 points putting her second in the all-time rankings.
+Rand also won the silver medal in the pentathlon, her 5,035 points putting her second in the all-time rankings.
 She was beaten to the gold by Irina Press, whose biological sex has been the subject of speculation.
 She also won a bronze as a member of the Great Britain team that finished third in the 4 × 100 metres relay.